 Prospective students apply for admission to Victoria College by completing an online application at ApplyTexas.org.
+Applications are active for one year from date submitted.
+If applicant does not attend within one year of submitting their application, a new application is required.
 Admission to Victoria College does not guarantee admission to specific courses or programs.
 Admission requirements for certain programs differ from general admission requirements.
 Students should refer to the specific Allied Health or Career and Technical degree plan for selective admission requirements.